Major changes in parl panel reconstitution, Congress set to lose big | www.lokmattimes.com

 "While I do appreciate that the number of particular parties determines the allocation of the post of Chairpersons to the respective parties.
 However, in a democracy, the accommodating understanding or principle of give-and-take goes a long way in ensuring the effective functioning of institutions like the Parliament.
 It is in this spirit that this time also, the post of Chairperson of the Standing Committee on Home Affairs may be given to Congress.
 I sincerely hope that this request of our party would be acceded to."

+A source adds to the developments, hinting that the Government has already told Congress their demand cannot be accepted.

+"Congress does not have the numbers to get more panels like Home.
+During the 10th Lok Sabha from 1993 to 1996 the Congress party which was in government, the Home panel Chairman was from the Congress party itself.
+First it was MM Jacob followed by Rajani Ranjan Sahu.
+The facts are for all to see," the source says.

-It is confirmed through sources that the ruling party BJP is all set to keep crucial committees like IT and home affairs with itself.
+It is further confirmed through sources that the ruling BJP is all set to keep crucial committees like IT and home affairs with itself.

-The standing committee for environment and forest is currently which the Congress party and Jairam Ramesh is the chairman so they are likely to retain that committee and have also been offered the committee for commerce, say sources.
+The Standing Committee for Environment is currently chaired by Congress party MP Jairam Ramesh.
+The Congress is likely to retain that and has also been offered the Committee for Commerce, say sources.
 A number of other changes are also expected to take place in the reconstitution.
-Trinamool Congress which has one committee chairman of food processing in the form of Lok Sabha MP Sudip Bandyopadhyay will have no new chairman of any committee in Parliament.
+Trinamool Congress which has one panel chairman in the form of Lok Sabha MP Sudip Bandyopadhyay will not chair any Committee.

-"We have seen how the Trinamool Congress has behaved with the BJP in the state of Bengal and it's time for them to get a dose of their own medicine as they have been extremely unkind in their approach towards opposition in the state", a source aware of the development tells ANI.
+"We have seen how the Trinamool Congress has been with the BJP in the state of Bengal and it's time for them to get a dose of their own medicine as they have been extremely unkind in their approach towards opposition in the state", a source aware of the development told ANI.

-As far as the change of committee chairman is concerned the change will be that of the health committee.
-Professor Ram Gopal Yadav from the Samajwadi party has been holding the post for a very long time and is all set to be relieved of this committee.
+Sources also confirm that there will be a new Chairman for Health Committee.
+Professor Ram Gopal Yadav from the Samajwadi Party has been holding the post for a very long time and is all set to be replaced.
 This post is also likely to go to a friendly opposition.

 ( With inputs from ANI )